 |Convert variable or parameter to unitless value with specified unit conversion|

-You can access global simulation time from the equation section
+This example shows how you can access global simulation time from the equation section.

 You can specify conditional equations by using